50ten40/rsyncster/README.md

 This is very basic sloppy code, please vent your frustrations by fixing and sharing your awesome improvements. :)

-__Status:__ __05dec2018 - Works__.
-Need to update listicle on app_servers from wget_get_changes.pl.
-Pre-release version __rsyncster\_v.0.9.0.2-alpha-01dec2018__.
-First pass on synchronous downloads.
-Screwy logging, needs rewrite.
-Going to try rerun bash framework for standardized logging and installation.
-This version is for those who know their web backends.
-It is not polished.
+__Status:__ __26jun2019 - Works__.
+Merged DEV->master.
+Begin work on drupalfiles feature to allow sliders and such in status webheads without needing haproxy rewrites to drupal backends.

 __Dependencies__
 * Perl